Welsh-language literature: Mid–19th-century lyric poetry

-Social Radicalism in Poetry
+Social radicalism in poetry

 Cranogwen (1839–1916), one of the few prominent female poets in Welsh of the 19th century.

 The worlds of the Eisteddfod and Welsh public life generally in the 19th century were dominated by men; however, female poets were able to break through, perhaps assisted by the Eisteddfod tradition of anonymous submission to competitions.
 To the name of Ann Griffiths (see above) can be added those of Jane Ellis (d.1840) and Elen Egryn (1807–1876) — both of whom have been claimed to be the first woman to have a book in Welsh published — as well as others such as Buddug (1842–1909).
 But perhaps most prominent of these female poets was Cranogwen (1839–1916), who laboured throughout a long career to further the course of Welsh women and was the major Welsh female voice of her day.
 Victorious in an 1865 Eisteddfod competition in which she beat both Islwyn and Ceiriog with a poem on Y Fodrwy Briodas (The Wedding Ring), she would later edit Y Frythones, a literary journal aimed at women through which she would support other literary Welsh women such as Ellen Hughes (1867–1927) and Mary Oliver Jones (1858–1893).
 Cranogwen's own work, which also encompassed travel writing, often has proto-feminist themes; it is also understood that she had relationships with women.

-R. J. Derfel (1824-1905), radical socialist and poet.
+R. J. Derfel (1824–1905), radical socialist and poet.

 While the work of many prominent Welsh poets of the period — including but not limited to Eben Fardd, Talhaiarn, Islwyn and Ceiriog — frequently features vague expressions of Welsh patriotism, rarely is there any real political undercurrent to these sentiments.
 Indeed, there are many poetic expressions in Welsh of loyalty to the British state, such as Eben Fardd's awdl Brwydr Maes Bosworth (the Battle of Bosworth Field), which ends with a paean to Queen Victoria, and many poems by the avowed Tory Talhaiarn.
 But by the later part of the century some poets were increasingly willing to use poetry to more express more radical political ideas, such as R. J. Derfel (1824–1905) and T. Gwynn Jones (1871–1948).
 An associate of Ceiriog who spent his whole adult life in England, Derfel came under the influence of Robert Owen and Marx and would become one of the first major proponents of socialism in Welsh, including in his poetry.
-T. Gwynn Jones would later become regarded as a major poet of the 20th century (see below), but already by the end of the 19th he had published a number comparatively radical poems, most notably the satirical Gwlad y Gân (The Land of Song).
+T. Gwynn Jones would later become regarded as a major poet of the 20th century (see below), but already by the end of the 19th he had published a good deal of poetry with radical political overtones, most notably the satirical Gwlad y Gân (The Land of Song).
 Influenced by thinkers like Emrys ap Iwan, Jones has been described as "the unofficial poet of the [proto-nationalist] Cymru Fydd movement".